How to Make the Best Homemade Stromboli Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-This homemade stromboli recipe combines all the deliciousness of pizza, but stuffed in a warm dough pocket.
-Make one tonight in less than one hour!
+This homemade Stromboli Recipe combines all the deliciousness of pizza, but stuffed into a warm and crispy dough pocket.
+Learn how to make stromboli in less than one hour!
+The whole family will love this easy recipe!

 Or, enjoy your favorite chicken parmesan in slider form!
 It’s a quick and easy dinner option that can be doubled for parties too.

-- Golden-brown goodness.
-This is optional, but adding a brush of egg wash over the top gives the final baked product a beautiful golden-brown sheen.
+- Add golden-brown goodness.
+This is optional, but adding a brush of egg wash over the top gives the baked homemade stromboli a beautiful golden-brown sheen.

 Serving Suggestions